openearth/bed-stories/README.md

     ]
     },

-7. Commit to main and push
+7. In git, commit to main and push to origin.